Model for Asia Countries using Global Competitiveness Index (GCI) Data

 Dependent variables and Independent variables

 I excluded China, Mongolia, and Luxembourg, because they contained some of missing values.
 Therefore, there are a total of 40 countries in the data each year.
-The names of 13 Asia countries are listed as follows: Bangladesh
+The names of 13 Asia countries are listed as follows: Bangladesh, India, Indonesia, Japan, Korea (South), Malaysia, Taiwan, Thailand, Vietnam, Singapore, Philippines, Sri Lanka, and Hong Kong.

 The following variables were collected for a total of 78 instances (13 countries x 6 years).
 The GCI values should be normalized in order to cross-compare data by year.
 Therefore, each GCI value is normalized such that the average value of the overall score of each year is 10.